Normal processing time

 Read more about the Ecucational Attachment scheme

-SIRI will write to you to inform you if it is considering making a decision that could affect your grounds for residence.
-In such instances, you will have the opportunity to provide information or documentation to support extending your residence.
+SIRI will write to you to inform you if we are considering making a decision that could affect your grounds for residence.
+In such instances, you will have the opportunity to provide information or documentation to support the extension of your residence.

 Can my family qualify for an EU residence document?

-Grounds for residence under EU rules as a family member to a Danish citizen are derived, and thus not independent grounds for residence.
+Grounds for residence under the EU regulations as a family member to a Danish citizen are derived, and thus not independent grounds for residence.

 If you have grounds for residence because you are a family member, your family cannot obtain an EU residence document based on their relationship with you.
 In other words, your family cannot derive a right to reside from your own derived right of residence.